depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * attrs
 * q

-This is what the ETSI NGSi-LD specification version 1.2.1 says, at least.
+This is what the ETSI NGSI-LD specification version 1.2.1 says, at least.
 Hopefully, this restriction will be removed in version 1.3.1.

 #### Request Payload Data